dc-js/dc.js/README.md

 dc.js
 =====

 Dimensional charting built to work natively with crossfilter rendered using d3.js.
-Check out [example page](http://nickqizhu.github.com/dc.js/) with a quick five minutes how to guide.
+Check out the [example page](http://nickqizhu.github.com/dc.js/) with a quick five minutes how to guide.
 For a detailed [API reference](https://github.com/NickQiZhu/dc.js/blob/master/web/docs/api-1.6.0.md) and more please visit the [Wiki](https://github.com/NickQiZhu/dc.js/wiki).